Ice Dancing/Skating Skills/MIF/Choreography

 Natalya is a US National and International coach and choreographer as well as a former Russian National and International competitor.
 Her background includes working with the St. Petersburg State Ice Ballet Company for 5 years and performing the principle roles in Swan Lake, Sleeping Beauty and the Nutcracker (among other productions) during world tours.

-As well as being a US National, International, World and Olympic choreographer, Catarina was a four-time Swedish Champion, and a World and Olympic competitor during her competitive skating career.
-After her amateur career, she was a starring performer in Ice Capades for 8 years before becoming a principal skater with the Torvill & Dean Tour, in TV-specials, stage shows and various shows across the world.
+Catarina has choreographed for National, International, World and Olympic competitors.
+She was a four-time Swedish Champion, and a World and Olympic competitor during her amateur skating career.
+She was a starring performer in Ice Capades for 8 years before becoming a a principal skater with the Torvill & Dean World Tour, also performing in TV-specials, stage shows and various shows across the world.

 On & Off-Ice Movement/Skating Skills/Choreography/Freestyle/Pairs/MIF